Published:

 • Platforms: Infrastructure such as Kubernetes, AWS, or Vercel.

-• Languages & Frameworks: Programming languages and libraries such as Rust or React.
+• Languages and Frameworks: Programming languages and libraries such as Rust or React.

 2. Maturity Levels (Rings):